emre-tiryaki/Cypher/README.md

-# Countdown Encryption
+# Encryption

 This project implements a very simple encryption and decryption mechanism using a shuffled key based on ASCII characters.

 ## Files

--

-countdown.py

-: The main script that handles encryption and decryption.
+-cypher.py : The main script that handles encryption and decryption.

 ## Usage

-1. Run the
+1. Run the countdown.py script.

-countdown.py

- script.
 2. Enter the text you want to encrypt when prompted.
 3. The script will display the encrypted text.
 4. Enter the encrypted text to decrypt it.